nytimes/gizmo/README.md

 The `observe` package provides observability helpers for metrics and tracing through OpenCensus

-* `server/kit` (and soon SimpleServer) utilizes this packge to create a StackDriver exporter with sane defaults
+* `server/kit` (and soon SimpleServer) utilizes this package to create a StackDriver exporter with sane defaults
 * `GoogleProjectID` and `IsGAE` can help you make decisions about the underlying platform

 #### [`auth`](https://godoc.org/github.com/NYTimes/gizmo/auth)